 Last updated: September 1, 2015

-A native of St. John’s, Newfoundland, Aaron Sheppard is a new member of the Ensemble Studio.
-As a member of the Atelier lyrique de l’Opéra de Montréal, his credits include Hadji in Lakmé, Pong in Turandot, First Philistine in Samson et Dalila, Kronprinz in Silent Night and Joe’s Brother in Dead Man Walking.
-Additional roles include Fernando in A Little Too Cozy and Brooklyn Boy in Lillian Alling (Banff Centre); Tamino in Die Zauberflöte and Bonario in Volpone (Opera McGill); Pedrillo in Die Entführung aus dem Serail and Monostatos in Die Zauberflöte (Salzburg Festival Young Singers Project); Ferrando in Così fan tutte (Jeunesses Musicales du Canada); and, the title role in Albert Herring and Prince in Rusalka (Opera NUOVA).
+A native of St. John’s, Newfoundland, Aaron Sheppard won Second Prize in the COC’s 2014 Ensemble Studio Competition.
+With the COC, he has sung the roles of Don Curzio in The Marriage of Figaro (Ensemble Studio performance) and Selimo in Maometto II.
+Additional credits include Charlie Whitten in Ours (Opera on the Avalon); Fernando in A Little Too Cozy and Brooklyn Boy in Lillian Alling (Banff Centre); Hadji in Lakmé, Pong in Turandot, First Philistine in Samson et Dalila, Kronprinz in Silent Night and Joe’s Brother in Dead Man Walking (Atelier lyrique de l’Opéra de Montréal); Tamino in The Magic Flute and Bonario in Volpone (Opera McGill); Pedrillo in The Abduction from the Seraglio and Monostatos in The Magic Flute (Salzburg Festival Young Singers Project); Ferrando in Così fan tutte (Jeunesses Musicales du Canada); the title role in Albert Herring and Prince in Rusalka (Opera NUOVA).
 He is also a winner of the Western Canada Metropolitan Opera National Council Auditions.
-This season with the COC, Mr. Sheppard sings the roles of Don Curzio in The Marriage of Figaro (Ensemble Studio performance) and Selimo in Maometto II.
+This season with the COC, Mr. Sheppard sings the roles of Oduardo in Ariodante, First Armed Man in The Magic Flute, and Middleton and Smith in Louis Riel.